The 2015 Remedy may have an impact on the contributions you have made.

 I have left or opted out of the pension scheme.

-If you are a deferred member, you will receive a choice letter called a Remediable Service Statement by 31 March 2025.
+If you are a deferred member, the SPPA will issue a one-off ABS-RSS by 31 March 2025.

 I’m retired